Feel the cosmos support your emergence. This poster is designed to remind you! Purchase link at the bottom of this post.

 Is there some way you long to emerge into the world?
 Some way you feel compelled to reveal your truth?
 To share your unique combination of gifts?
 Who inside you is longing to shine?

-If these questions evoked answers for you, consider taking a moment to jot them down, because the words that came as an immediate response are powerful in their creative exactness.
-I’ll give you an exercise to go with them shortly, but first let’s explore your wondrous power of emergence.
+If this last question evoked an answer for you, consider taking a moment to jot it down, because the words that came are powerful in their creative exactness.
+I’ll give you an exercise to go with them shortly, but first, let’s appreciate your power of emergence.
 The cosmic understanding will enhance your experience of the exercise.

 Scroll down a few posts to see Japhy the Wizened Chiweenie’s segment on Unconditional Love.
 And if you have a topic that you’d like him to address, please write it in the comments section below.

 Panel on the Procession Way from Markduk Temple to Akitu Temple, Ancient Babylon

 Did you know that the earliest known New Year’s festivities date back to ancient Babylon?
 Unearthed clay tablets tell us they do, making the current celebration at least a 4000-year-old tradition.
 For the ancient Babylonians, however, the New Year wasn’t marked by a revelatory countdown to midnight with some individuals utilizing the occasion as an opportunity for self-motivation.
 For these ancient peoples, it was a massive celebration of another year of victory over the forces of chaos.

 I’ve created a product for you!
 The Be Your Own Coach calendar offers monthly self-reflection tools that you can use to resolve inner conflict, deepen your relationships, liberate your essential gifts, fine tune your self awareness, embrace the present moment and engage with the world fully.
 The exercises and artwork are a complete collaboration between myself and art/activist Hoshi Hana.
 These exercises save us a great deal of time and energy, and we hope they do the same for you.

 Dear Deep Truth Lover,